Football League War Cup: 1942–43

 In its final three years, the competition was split into north and south halves, with the winners of each section competing in a play-off, staged at Stamford Bridge, to decide the cup winner.
 The northern winners were decided over two legs, while the southern finalists met in a one-off Wembley final.

 The overall final marked the second time Arsenal had got to the final.
 They would end up being the club who had reached the most Football League War Cup finals, yet did not win once.
 The final was also notable because both clubs had won their respective wartime divisions.

 1943–44

-With the score in the final tied at 1–1 and, due to transport restrictions and bombing threats, a replay not an option, the game ended a draw.
+The score in the final was tied at 1–1 but due to transport restrictions and bombing threats, a replay was not held and the game ended a draw.
 Charlton Athletic and Aston Villa shared the 1944 trophy, an event that had not happened before and did not happen again.